Yes, I chose to have only one child

 I remember the first time someone asked me when I was having another child.
 Brielle was about a year old, and I was pushing her on the baby swing at a nearby park in Brooklyn.
 A woman looked at me and asked, “So, when are you having another child?
 She needs a sibling.”
 I was completely taken aback at this stranger’s question.
 I politely said that I didn’t know if/when I was having another.
 She then started telling me that she had four children, worked, and that it was my obligation to have more kids.
 I felt my face turn red as I felt a combination of anger and shame.
+Choosing to have only one child was my decision.
 What right did this person have to meddle into my life and tell me what was best for my family?

 I love my daughter with every ounce of my being.
 From the moment she was born, I have had my hands full.
 Taking care of my child is my number one priority, and my husband’s inability to help due to his addiction resulted in me having to take care of her by myself for many years.
 It wasn’t until she was four that he got clean, and by then we already saw the warning signs of behavioral and learning issues.